 - To perform a catalase test, a test organism incubated for 18 to 24 hours should be used.

-- Hydrogen peroxide should be freshly prepared while experimenting, as it is a volatile compound.
+- Hydrogen peroxide should be freshly prepared to perform the experiment, as it is a volatile compound.

 - Test organism inoculated from the blood agar media frequently gives false-positive results, as the RBCs are catalase-positive cells.